Amit Kothari

 Claude on Vertex AI vs native Anthropic - hidden differences that matter

 Your team runs on Google Cloud, so Vertex AI seems like the obvious choice for Claude.
-But that assumption costs you flexibility, delays feature access, and often increases total ownership costs without delivering corresponding value.
+But that assumption delays feature access by weeks, adds regional endpoint pricing premiums, and increases total ownership costs without delivering corresponding value.

 The short version